Runic Revelation Preview

 “Your ability to memorize patterns is remarkable,” he explained.
 “I've never met someone that had such a knack for learning them.
 But you...” he paused then, an apologetic look on his face.

 “Well, you're just not as strong at applying those patterns on the fly,” he replied.
 Kyle's eyebrows knit together, and he opened his mouth to defend himself, but Master Owens stopped him with one hand.
 “You are better than Ariana at learning patterns,” he conceded.
 “But you can't deny that, once she's learned them, she's better at thinking on her feet...using her patterns strategically, in real time,” he added.
 Kyle said nothing, lowering his gaze to his knees.
 Now it was his turn to smooth the wrinkles out of his pants, running his fingers over the coarse black fabric.
 He couldn't deny what Master Owens was saying; after all, he'd had the very same thought earlier that day.
 How often had Ariana burst into action during their last adventure, acting decisively while Kyle had frozen?
+Heck, everyone had been braver and more decisive than him.
+He'd just tagged along, a nobody surrounded by heroes.
+He'd hoped that becoming a Weaver would change that.

-“No, nothing as bad as that,” he replied.
+“No, nothing as bad as that,” he countered.
 “In fact, I think you've got an amazing career ahead of you,” he added.
 “One that might be more suited to your strengths.”
 Kyle felt his hopes rise.

 “As what?” he asked.
 Master Owens smiled.